Does Your Teen Need Support Navigating Their Emotional Expression And Development?

 We all remember what it was like to be a teen experiencing significant changes, big, existential questions, and newfound self-awareness for the first time ever.
 It’s likely that very few of us would volunteer to repeat that period of frequent and intense growing pains!

 But today’s teens face even more stress than previous generations, particularly as it relates to increased access to social media and technology.
-In our hypercompetitive atmosphere of Silicon Valley, many teens experience intense academic pressure and worries about the financial stability of their families—and their futures.Â
+In our hypercompetitive atmosphere of Silicon Valley, many teens experience intense academic pressure and worries about the financial stability of their families—and their futures.

-When they turn to social media for community or entertainment, they’re often met with cyber-bullying and a chaotic 24/7 news cycle, which only furthers their stress and worry.
-And for LGBTQIA+ and BIPOC teens, in particular, these stressors can feel even more present.Â
+When they turn to social media for community or entertainment, teens are often met with cyber-bullying and a chaotic 24/7 news cycle, which only furthers their stress and worry.
+And for LGBTQIA+ and BIPOC teens, in particular, these stressors can feel even more present in an increasingly polarized world.

 It all boils down to trauma, which is what our practice specializes in.
 As teens explore and verbalize their experiences through a gentle, empowering counseling process, they can begin to reprocess stored trauma and unhelpful beliefs in a way that will allow them to feel better and more functional.